 In total, 37 states reported using some form of AVR and 18 reported not using AVR for the 2022 general election.
-All states with this registration policy reported that AVR is at least offered at motor vehicle offices-with 15 states reporting additional agencies (e.g., agencies for people with disabilities, public assistance offices) participating in the AVR program in their state.55 Figure 4 shows the percentage of registration applications processed at motor vehicle offices in 2020 and 2022 for states with and without AVR policies.
-In AVR states, motor vehicle office registrations accounted for a larger portion of their total registrations in both 2020 and 2022 compared to non-AVR states.
+All states with this registration policy reported that AVR is at least offered at motor vehicle offices-with 15 states reporting additional agencies (e.g., agencies for people with disabilities, public assistance offices) participating in the AVR program in their state.55 Figure 4 shows the percentage of registration applications processed at motor vehicle office registrations accounted for a larger portion of their total registrations in both 2020 and 2022 compared to non-AVR states.
 Interestingly, the percentage point increase in these registrations between 2020